Early Alert Program

 Note: Individual schools or programs may have standards for probation and dismissal from the school or program which are higher than the university’s standards.
 A student can be on probation or be dismissed from a school or program and still be in good standing at the university.

 A student suspended for academic reasons is no longer a degree candidate.
-A suspended student may, however, enroll in up to seven credits per semester in evening classes as a non-matriculant.
-A student may reapply for admission when his/her cumulative grade-point average reaches the minimum university, department or school admission criterion.
-Eligibility for readmission does not automatically lead to readmission to WestConn but only to consideration for readmission by the Director of University Admissions.
+A suspended student may, however, enroll in up to11 credits per semester as a non-matriculated student.
+A student may reapply for admission when his/her cumulative GPA reaches the minimum university, department or school admission criterion.
+Eligibility for readmission does not automatically lead to readmission to Western but only to consideration for readmission by the Director of University Admissions.

 Financial Aid Progress Requirements

-In order to qualify for financial aid a student must be a matriculant working towards a degree at Western Connecticut State University.
+In order to qualify for financial aid a student must be a matriculated student working towards a degree at Western Connecticut State University.

 For full-time undergraduate students: Satisfactory Academic Progress is defined as successful completion of a minimum of 24 credit hours of academic work per academic year for students who enroll for both Fall and Spring semesters, and 12 credit hours of academic work for those enrolled for only one semester.
-MAT 098, ENG 098 and ENG 099 do count toward the number of required credits; but failed or audited courses, withdrawals, incompletes or courses transferred from another institution prior to your attendance at Western do not.
+Failed or audited courses, withdrawals, incompletes or courses transferred from another institution prior to your attendance at Western do not count towards successful academic progress.
 Full-time undergraduate students will not be eligible for financial aid for more than 12 semesters of full-time attendance, regardless of whether or not they received financial aid for those 12 semesters.

 For part-time undergraduate students: Satisfactory Academic Progress is defined as the successful completion of the number of credits that a student starts the semester with.
 For example: if you register for 9 credits, withdraw from 3 credits and pass 6 credits, you have not maintained satisfactory progress.
 You must pass all 9 credits.
 MAT 098, ENG 098 and ENG 099 do count toward the number of required credits, but failed or audited courses, withdrawals, incompletes and courses transferred from another institution prior to your attendance at Western do not.
 Part-time undergraduate students will not be eligible for financial aid for more then 24 semesters of part-time attendance.